Gobliu/BenchmarkCycPeptMP/README.md

 ## 📂 Dataset

 We use the **CycPeptMPDB** dataset consisting of over 7,000 curated cyclic peptides with experimentally measured membrane permeability under different assay conditions.
-For more details, see the [paper](#) and `CSV/` folder.
+For more details, see the [paper](#)(to be added) and `CSV/` folder.

 ---